SabigGasim/SamsungRemoteController/README.md

     -   `ESP32 by Espressif Systems` version 2.0.4 in the board manager.

 3. **Install LittleFS:**
-    For more info, see: https://github.com/lorol/LITTLEFS
+    For more info, refer to: https://github.com/lorol/LITTLEFS

 4.  **Upload files to ESP32:**
     On Arduino IDE, press `Ctrl + Shift + P` and choose `Upload LittleFS to Pico/ESP8266/ESP32`